-The diligent blogger in me wants to take this title and run with it, toiling over a thoughtful post about all of my favorite Charlie Chaplin movies, but the severely allergy riddled gal with Kleenex up her sleeve and pages to go before meeting her writing quota for the week wants to concoct an absurd story about women of the future wearing mustaches as fashion statements then call it day.
+The diligent entertainment ambassador in me wants to take this title and run with it, toiling over a thoughtful post about all of my favorite Charlie Chaplin movies, but the severely allergy riddled gal with Kleenex up her sleeve and pages to go before meeting her writing quota for the week wants to concoct an absurd story about women of the future wearing mustaches as fashion statements then call it day.
 Alas, as the image of futuristic women donning pink mustaches makes me choke on a bottle of Zyrtec, I realize this premise was already explored by the TV show “Quantum Leap.”
-Damn you, Dr. Sam Beckett and all your facial-hair exploits – I guess this means I will stay true to the Thursday tradition of movie recommendations/ reviews.
+Damn you, Dr. Sam Beckett and all your facial-hair exploits – I guess this means I will stay true to the Thursday tradition of movie recommendations/reviews.
 For my own sanity and the sake of continuing to create my own luck this week, I’ll keep it short and sweet.
-Here are my tips on what to seek out and avoid at the box office this weekend:
+Here are my tips on what to seek out and avoid at the box office this weekend…

 - “The Fighter” – We opted to see this instead of staying at home watching the Golden Globes last weekend, and it was well worth it.
 This film about two brothers boxing their way out of Lowell, Massachusetts, delivers quite the punch of action and suspense along with compelling character drama.

 - “Black Swan” – Skip this at the theaters and opt to rent it a few months from now instead.
 Just read my full review of “Black Swan” if you need more convincing.
 If you’re itching for a taste of horror this weekend, however, you might want to check out these scary movies on DVD or watch “The Orphanage” (2007), which I was excited to see recently became available on instant Netflix.